 You can use the FortiWeb WCCP feature to create an active-active HA group.
 You synchronize the members using FortiWeb's configuration synchronization feature so that each member is ready to act as backup if the other appliance is not available.
 The WCCP server provides load balancing between the HA pair and redirects all traffic to one member if the other member is unavailable.
 For details, see Example: Using WCCP with multiple FortiWeb appliances.

-In Active-Passive HA, one appliance is elected to be the active appliance (also called the primary, main), applying the policies for all connections.
-The other is a passive standby (also called the secondary), which assumes the role of the active appliance and begins processing connections only if the active appliance fails.
+In Active-Passive HA, one appliance is elected to be the active appliance (also called the primary, main, or master), applying the policies for all connections.
+The other is a passive standby (also called the secondary, or slave), which assumes the role of the active appliance and begins processing connections only if the active appliance fails.

 This is an example of an active-passive HA topology.

 A standard active-active HA group created in Reverse Proxy and True Transparent Proxy modes can consist of up to eight FortiWebs.
-One of the member appliances will be selected as the primary appliance, while the others are secondary nodes.
+One of the member appliances will be selected as the master appliance, while the others are slaves.

 This is an example of a standard active-active HA group:

-The primary node uses the following load-balancing algorithms to distribute received traffic over the available HA members:
+The master node uses the following load-balancing algorithms to distribute received traffic over the available HA members: